solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 According to Altmann* the protoplasm of a cell is composed of "granules" or bioblasts, which are essentially a kind of very simple organism and which undergo division, in fact _omne granulum e granulo_.
 Daringly carrying his theory to its logical conclusion, Altmann classifies his granule organisms into "monads" and "nematodes" (thread organisms).
 He regards his elementary organisms as organic crystals which grow by intussusception, whereas inorganic crystals grow by apposition.
 According to E. B. Wilson "Altmann's premature generalization rests upon a very insecure foundation and has been received with just scepticism."

-*) 'Die Genese der Zelle.'
+*) _Die Genese der Zelle_.
 Beiträge z.
 Physiol.
 (C. Ludwig).
-1887. — 'Die Elementarorganismen und ihre Beziehungen zu den Zellen.'
+1887. — _Die Elementarorganismen und ihre Beziehungen zu den Zellen_.
 2nd Edit.
 1894.

 J. Künstler* believed protoplasm to be built of closely-packed spherules, each of these having a firm wall and fluid contents.

-*) 'Contributions â l'étude des Flagellés.'
+*) _Contributions â l'étude des Flagellés_.
 Bull.
 Soc.
 Zool.
 France.
 1882.

 W. Flemming* sums up the results of his investigations with the statement that besides the nucleus and occasional (etwanig) granules, only two different essential substances can be distinguished in the cell, viz. fibrils and the material between them, the former being slightly more refractive than the latter.

-*) 'Zellsubstanz, Kern und Zelltheilung.'
+*) _Zellsubstanz, Kern und Zelltheilung_.
 1882.

 V. Fayod* believes protoplasm to be formed of spirally-coiled hollow fibrils — spirofibrillae, the latter often being plaited together into hollow cords or ropes — spirosparta.
 The spirofibrillae are composed of tough transparent uncolourable material.
 The lumina of the coils are filled with granular protoplasm, the circulation of which is confined to these "vessels."
 Fayod injected plant tissues with mercury under a pressure of 1.5 atmospheres, by fixing the material at the end of a long glass tube 1 to 2 metres long and gently filling with the metal.
 The mercury is supposed to fill the interior of the hollow fibrils and cords.

-*) 'Ueber die wahre Structur des lebendigen Protoplasmas und der Zellmembran.'
+*) _Ueber die wahre Structur des lebendigen Protoplasmas und der Zellmembran_.
 Naturwiss Rundschau 5. p.
 81. 1890.

 He gives six figures of the spirofibrillae in the cells of _Fucus_ and _Arisarum_.
 He regards Altmann's granules as broken down particles of spirofibrillae.
 Criticizing Fayod's results Bütschli remarks, "I need scarcely state that supported by the results of my investigations I must deny Fayed's statements altogether."
 I, for my part, think Fayod's investigations, excepting those on blood plasma, to be very interesting, and his results valuable.

 Bütschli* considers protoplasm to be a microscopic foam, the spaces or "alveoli" being filled not with air as in soap-and-water foam but with liquid.

-*) 'Investigations on Microscopic Foams and on Protoplasm.'
+*) _Investigations on Microscopic Foams and on Protoplasm_.
 English Transl. by E. A. Minchin 1894.
 The work contains a good critical summary of the various theories of protoplasm, and descriptions of many beautiful experiments with artificial foams.

 The various "reticular" theories as, for example, that of H. M. Bernard,* usually unite the features of the granular and fibrillar, chromatin granules being situated at the nodes of a linin-chromatin network.

-*) 'Some Neglected Factors of Evolution.'
+*) _Some Neglected Factors of Evolution_.
 1911.

 E. B. Wilson* writes, "In common with many other investigators, therefore, I believe that protoplasm may in fact be homogeneous down to the present limit of microscopical vision."

-*) 'The Cell in Development and Inheritance.'
+*) _The Cell in Development and Inheritance_.

 The extraordinary divergences of opinion concerning the structure of protoplasm appear to be due to the varying appearance of this changeable and susceptible material under differing conditions; the varying technique as regards reagents, optical instruments, the quality and intensity of light, etc.; and in addition to all these the preconceptions of the observer.